What to Include in your Copywriting Portfolio with Examples and Tips

 You need an online copywriting portfolio.

-The same way you would approach any project, think about who is going to be visiting your site.
+Start by considering who is going to be visiting your site.
 If you want potential clients to pick you after viewing your website for 10 minutes they need to know:

 - Are you going to be easy to work with, organised, and professional?